AbdoPrDZ/Calculator-App-v-0.1/README.md

 ## Some notes on project

 In fact, in my project, I used a small educational course on YouTube, as I am a beginner, but I added my own touch in order to shorten many commands, it is in the course when I put the buttons it gave all the buttons its own function when pressed, but I have set one function that collects all the commands With the removal of redundancy, of course.
-The job you created is:
+The function you created is:
 ```Java
 public void ButtonClick(View view) {
   int curpos = equation_ent.getSelectionStart(); // Get cursor position
   int textlen = equation_ent.getText().length(); // Get equation length